anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide.md

  glob like `*.jpg` | defines **files for inputs** (only valid with `-i`) |
  other string | defines a **directory-location** for inputs/outputs, or the **task-name** for tasks |

 Tasks range from simple operations to complex pipelines of image processing operations (defined in BeanXML).
-A range of default tasks accompany Anchor, that can be identified by a string e.g. `list`, `summarizeImages`, `histogram`.
+A range of default tasks accompany Anchor that can be identified by a string e.g. `list`, `summarizeImages`, `histogram`.

 Some example commands:
 - `anchor -i '..\*.png' -t grayscale -o c:\Temp\GrayscaleAlbum\`